 General plumbing for council tenants and private renters in Southwark

-For council tenants, Southwark Council is responsible for repairs to internal pipes, valves and water installations.
+For council tenants, Southwark Council is responsible for installations for water in council-rented properties — including fittings, internal pipes and valves.
 Report repairs via 0800 952 4444.

 What general plumbing costs in Southwark — 2026